Not all lensing is low: An analysis of DESI$\times$DES using the Lagrangian Effective Theory of LSS: Model

 Given \S\ref{sec:effective_redshift} and \S\ref{sec:lpt}, the available dynamical degrees of freedom in our model are therefore the bias and effective-theory parameters describing matter, galaxy, and intrinsic alignments clustering at each lens redshift and for each independent (source or lens) galaxy sample.
 Our fiducial choice will be to sample combinations of bias parameters and the matter clustering amplitude $\sigma_8$ that roughly correspond to the same physical galaxy clustering.
 For example, for the linear bias, we sample the combination

 which denotes the linear clustering of galaxies on $8\ h^{-1}\ \Mpc$ scales.
 Similarly for each higher-order bias parameter our fiducial choice will be to sample them in the combination

 where $n$ is the order of the bias operator, such that the clustering due to each operator $O^{(n)}$ is roughly constant when the sampling parameter is fixed.
 We explore the consequence of this choice, particularly in the case of intrinsic alignments, in \S\ref{sec:noiseless_sims}.
-For the bias counterterms we choose to sample over their contribution quoted as a fraction of the linear contribution at $k_{\rm max}$, i.e.,
+Similar bias parameter scalings when setting priors have been used in a number of previous works (e.g. \cite{Pandey2020,Chen22b,Maus24b}), but this is the first such application in the case of intrinsic alignments.